munificent/craftinginterpreters/book/global-variables.md

     time, even if that variable name is already in a previous slot in the constant table.
 That's wasteful in cases where the same variable is referenced multiple times by the same function.
-That in turn increases the odds of filling up the constant table and running out slots, since we only allow 256 constants in a single chunk.
+That in turn increases the odds of filling up the constant table and running out of slots, since we only allow 256 constants in a single chunk.

     Optimize this.
 How does your optimization affect the performance of the compiler compared to the runtime?
 Is this the right trade-off?